neutron-sync/nsync-server/README.md

 ## Administration

 The open source version of the Neutron Sync server does not come with a custom UI.
-However, the Django admin located at `/admin/` should provide you with enough functionality for you and your users to maintain and manage thier accounts.
+However, the Django admin located at `/admin/` should provide you with enough functionality for you and your users to maintain and manage their accounts.

 ## Further Setup